 Thematic working groups and partners

-During the event, thematic working groups will discuss and develop recommendations for the EU to advance the use of measures of wellbeing and sustainability as guides for policy-making.
+During the event, thematic working groups discuss and develop recommendations for the EU to advance the use of measures of wellbeing and sustainability as guides for policy-making.

-The five thematic working groups are:
+Thematic working groups are:

 - Equality of Income, Wealth and Opportunities

 - Policy Coherence for Sustainable Development – How European Policies Affect the Global South